MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

 In this exercise, you applied dynamic data masking rules to columns in a table, applied row-level security, implemented column-level security and, configured SQL granular permissions using T-SQL.

-1. In the bar on the left, select the icon for your workspace to view all of the items it contains.
+1. In the left navigation bar, select the icon for your workspace to view all of the items it contains.
-2. In the **...** menu on the toolbar, select **Workspace settings**.
+2. In the menu on the top toolbar, select **Workspace settings**.
 3. In the **General** section, select **Remove this workspace**.